-Policy Position 9: In support of regional electricity interconnection including hydropower and gas, South Africa must support strategic power projects in neighbouring countries that enable the development of cross-border transmission infrastructure needed for the regional power pool.
+Decision 9: In support of regional electricity interconnection including hydropower and gas, South Africa will participate in strategic power projects that enable the development of cross-border infrastructure needed for the regional energy trading.

 5.3.8 Energy Storage

 When energy storage costs were revised to the latest information, and taking into account the longer gas infrastructure lead time, the power system selects more energy storage.
 This can be expected, given the extent of the wind and solar PV option in the IRP.